axibase/atsd-use-cases/python-budget/README.md

 While native FRED visualization tools have a number of built-in manipulation and export features, meaningful data munging and preparation requires a third-party resource.
 With the ATSD Client for Python and Pandas library, data may be queried using SQL and visualized for external use or analysis.
 This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these three tools intersect to facilitate data processing, storage, and exploration functionalities for true Big Data projects.

-### Additional Dataset Considerations
+### Special Item

 Because the dataset is annualized, each quarterly value is multiplied by a factor of four.
 This calculation is used to show theoretical annual data should a specific quarter's trends be replicated over the course of the year.
 During the final quarter of 2017, a $250 billion tax relief plan is therefore considered $1 trillion using annualized transformation.
 The original [FRED blog post](https://fredblog.stlouisfed.org/?s=surplus) discussing this data includes a visualization which considers this annualized value:

 ![](images/fred-chart.png)

 Data processing tools in ATSD may perform *ad hoc* data transformations such as the removal of this and other distortions.
-The same dataset is visualized using **Trends** service and applies a [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting to remove the erroneous $1 trillion datapoint and replace it without the transformation.
+The same dataset is visualized using **Trends** service and applies a [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting to remove the special item and replace it without the transformation.
 The original data and new data are shown together.

 ![](images/non-annualized.png)